-In panels (b) of Figs.~\ref{fig:rec_HShen} and \ref{fig:rec_SLy4} we depict again the time-domain and the spectra of the injected and recovered signals for the same two EoS, but the time window is applied now for the intervals $t\in [7.5,40]$ ms ({\tt HShen}) and $t\in [20,30]$ ms ({\tt SLy4}).
-Therefore, the ASD of the bottom panels show the appearance of the $f_2$ modes.
-For the {\tt SLy4} EoS the amplitude of the $f_2$ modes is lower than that of the $f_{2,i}$ modes.
-For the {\tt HShen} EoS there are more noticeable differences in the position of the peaks between the hybrid and tabulated models than for the {\tt SLy4} EoS.
-For both cases the peaks of the $f_2$ modes appear at lower frequencies than for the $f_{2,i}$ modes.
+In panel (b) in Figs.~\ref{fig:rec_HShen} and \ref{fig:rec_SLy4} we depict again the time domain and the spectra of the injected and recovered signals for the same two EOSs, but the time window is applied now for the intervals $t\in [7.5,40]$ ms ({\tt HShen}) and $t\in [20,30]$ ms ({\tt SLy4}).
+Therefore, the ASD of the bottom panels shows the appearance of the $f_2$ modes.
+For the {\tt SLy4} EOS, the amplitude of the $f_2$ modes is lower than that of the $f_{2,i}$ modes.
+For the {\tt HShen} EOS, there are more noticeable differences in the position of the peaks between the hybrid and tabulated models than for the {\tt SLy4} EOS.
+For both cases, the peaks of the $f_2$ modes appear at lower frequencies than for the $f_{2,i}$ modes.

-Spectrograms of the median of the reconstructed signals are shown in Figure~\ref{fig:spectrograms} for the case of {\tt HShen} (left) and {\tt LS220} (right).
-In both panels, the plots in the upper row refer to the hybrid version of the EoS and the lower row to the tabulated version.
-This figure shows the spectrograms for two difference source distances, 10 Mpc and 50 Mpc.
-For a distance of 10 Mpc all the stages of the post-merger signal are visible in the spectrogram of the {\tt HShen} EoS: there is an initial part where the signal is louder followed by a decrease in frequency and amplitude, visible up to more than 100 ms after merger.
-This trend occurs for both hybrid and tabulated versions of the {\tt HShen} EoS.
+Spectrograms of the median of the reconstructed signals are shown in Fig.~\ref{fig:spectrograms} for the case of {\tt HShen} (left) and {\tt LS220} (right).
+In both panels, the plots in the upper row refer to the hybrid version of the EOS and the lower row to the tabulated version.
+This figure shows the spectrograms for two difference source distances, 10 and 50 Mpc.
+For a distance of 10 Mpc all the stages of the postmerger signal are visible in the spectrogram of the {\tt HShen} EOS: There is an initial part where the signal is louder followed by a decrease in frequency and amplitude, visible up to more than 100 ms after merger.
+This trend occurs for both hybrid and tabulated versions of the {\tt HShen} EOS.
 As the distance increases, however, the last part of the signal cannot be reconstructed.
-Beyond 50 Mpc, the signal is only visible up to $t \sim 50 $ ms. Note that, for the hybrid version of the {\tt HShen} EoS, the signal is detectable for longer times.
+Beyond 50 Mpc, the signal is visible only up to $t \sim 50 $ ms. Note that, for the hybrid version of the {\tt HShen} EOS, the signal is detectable for longer times.